neelakansha85/site-setup-wizard/readme.txt

 10. Analytics page for metrics collection

 == Upgrade Notice ==
+= 1.5.5 =
+Added new feature to allow super admins to hide Features page if required.

 = 1.5.4 =
 Fixed a critical issue related to Themes Step.
 Please update now.